 - Training on all the things you need to know to run a GFS group safely and well.
 We aim to offer training that can enhance your learning, skills and knowledge and may be useful in other work or study.

-- Support from our Volunteer Coordinator and support for your group from a GFS staff member based in your region.
+- Support from our Volunteer Coordinator and support for your group from a GFS staff member who supports either your group or region.

 - To be connected with a network of seasoned GFS volunteers around the country, who you can share ideas and experiences with.